RallyHereInteractive/openapi-spec-environment/README.md

 ## generate.bash

 Script that does the work of running all generators
-1. download the latest versions of the OpenAPI specs for each of the RallyHere Sandbox APIs to the `schemas` directory3.
-Merges
+1. download the latest versions of the OpenAPI specs for each of the RallyHere Sandbox APIs to the `schemas` directory
 2. Merge all the OpenAPI specs into a single spec file in `sandbox.openapi.json`

 ## `schemas` directory